Universality of rational canonical form for random matrices over a finite field: Introduction

 \begin{cor} Let $A_n,f_1,\ldots,f_r$ be the same as in \Cref{thm: joint CL distribution}.
 For all $1\le i\le r$, denote by $e_i=|\lambda^{(f_i)}|$ the power of $f_i$ in the characteristic polynomial of $A_n$.
 Then the distribution of the $r$-tuple of non-negative integers $(e_1,\ldots,e_r)$ converges pointwise to the product measure $\prod_{i=1}^r\nu_{f_i}$ on $\Z_{\ge 0}^r$ as $n$ goes to infinity, where for all $1\le i\le r$,

 \end{cor}

 Taken together, \Cref{thm: joint CL distribution} and \Cref{cor: joint multiplicity} situate our work within a broader line of research on asymptotic behavior in discrete random matrix models.
 For the $p$-adic or integer case, Cohen-Lenstra distribution often arises as the limiting distribution of cokernels of random matrices.
-Maples \cite[Theorem 1.1]{maples2013cokernels} proved that the Cohen-Lenstra distribution is universal for $\Cok(A_n),A_n\in\Mat_n(\Z_p)$ when $n$ goes to infinity.
+Maples \cite[Theorem 1.1]{maples2013cokernels} proved that the Cohen-Lenstra distribution is universal for $\Cok(A_n)$, $A_n\in\Mat_n(\Z_p)$ when $n$ goes to infinity.
 This extends the Haar measure case previously established by Friedman-Washington \cite{friedman1989distribution}.
-In his setting, the entries are required to be i.i.d. and $\epsilon$-balanced.
+In his setting, the entries are required to be i.i.d.\ and $\epsilon$-balanced.
 The identically distributed restriction was then removed by Wood \cite[Theorem 1.2]{wood2019random}, who introduced the moment method that transfers the problem to studying the number of surjections.
 Following this work, Nguyen-Wood \cite{nguyen2022random} extended the moment method framework to study universal statistics for integer matrices, which also agree with the distributions defined by Cohen and Lenstra.
 Nguyen-Van Peski \cite{nguyen2024universality} and Huang-Nguyen-Van Peski \cite{huang2025cohen} generalized the result to the joint distribution of matrix products, showing that universality persists under matrix multiplication.
-Meanwhile, the moment method can also provide universal asymptotics for matrices involving symmetries: see Wood \cite{wood2017distribution} for the symmetric case and Lee \cite{lee2023universality} for the Hermitian case.
+Related developments in the study of cokernel statistics over more general rings and structured models include work of Cheong-Yu \cite{cheong2023distribution}, Van Werde \cite{van2025cokernel}, and Cheong-Huang \cite{cheong2025cokernel}.